tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 ![The Server Fully Assembled](./img/rpi_fully_assembled.jpg)

-This is my recipe for Raspberry PI OS `Bullseye`, kernel 5.10.103-v7+.
+This is my recipe for Raspberry Pi lite OS `Bookworm`, kernel 6.1.72-v8+.

-## Achievements @ December 2023:
+## Achievements @ January 2024:
 - [X] ns local clock timekeeping (std dev < 200 ns on PPS source)
-- [X] µs timekeeping across multiple networks (RMS offset ~ 1 µs)
+- [X] µs timekeeping across multiple networks (RMS offset < 100 ns)
 - [X] stable operation with low frequency value (usually ~ 5 ppm)
 - [X] serve time to more than 160 clients (capable of many more)
 - [X] optimize the MK3339 for NMEA timming only
 - [X] increase the serial baudrate to its maximum (up to 57600 bps)
-- [ ] correct the timekeeping skew from ambient temperature flutuation
+- [ ] correct the timekeeping skew from CPU temperature flutuation
-- [ ] replace the fake RPI RTC with a DS3231 high precision one.

 ![Chrony Source Statistics after 1 week of uptime](./img/chrony_sourcestats_apr_2022.JPG)

+## Checklist aiming a low latency and jitter environment @ January 2024:
+- [X] Research system hardware topology, using lscpu
+- [X] Determine which CPU sockets and I/O slots are directly connected.
+- [X] Follow hardware manufacturer's guidelines for low latency hardware tuning.
+- [X] Ensure that adapter cards are installed in the most performant I/O.
+- [X] Ensure that CPU/memory/storage is installed and operating at its **nominal** supported frequency.
+- [X] Make sure the OS is fully updated.
+- [X] Enable network-latency tuned overlay settings.
+- [X] Verify that power management settings are correct and properly setup.
+- [X] Stop all unnecessary services/processes.
+- [ ] Unload unnecessary kernel modules *(to be assessed)*
+- [X] Apply low-latency kernel command line setup(s).
+- [X] Perform baseline latency tests.
+- [X] Iterate, making isolated tuning changes, testing between each change.

 # List of materials and tools needed